smartmicro/smartmicro_ros2_radars/Readme.md

 - ROS2 foxy

 ### UMRR radars and Smart Access API version
-A [smartmicro](https://www.smartmicro.com/automotive-radar) UMRR96, UMRR11, DRVEGRD 171, DRVEGRD 152, DRVEGRD 169 or DRVEGRD 169 MSE radar are
+A [smartmicro](https://www.smartmicro.com/automotive-radar) UMRR96, UMRR11, DRVEGRD 171, DRVEGRD 152, DRVEGRD 169, DRVEGRD 169 MSE or DRVEGRD 171 MSE radar is
 required to run this node.
 This code is bundled with a version of Smart Access API.
 Please make sure the version used to publish the data is compatible with this version:

-- Date of release: `June 07, 2024`
+- Date of release: `February 03, 2025`
-- Smart Access Automotive version: `v3.8.0`
+- Smart Access Automotive version: `v3.9.0`

 For each sensor user interface there is a corressponding sensor firmware.
 The following list all the possible combinations.